elmohaya/Investigata-a-data-set/README.md

 # Data Analysis in Python

 ## Introduction
-This Project aims to use pandas, numpy, matplotlib, and seaborn in Python to analyze different datasets.
+This Project aims to utilize pandas, numpy, matplotlib, and seaborn in Python to analyze different datasets.
 Furthermore, statistical concepts such as regression and hypothesis testing will be used.

 ## Process